 Trade-off: Standard modules save implementation time but often require additional configuration for special processes.
 If your processes deviate significantly, custom adaptations quickly become expensive and complicate later updates.

-- Integration assessment: Check interface reliability before purchasing; faulty SAP synchronization is more expensive than an additional module.
+- Integration Assessment: Check interface reliability before purchasing; faulty SAP synchronization is more expensive than an additional module.

 Concrete example: A large logistics center integrated the maintenance module with IoT vibration sensors on critical conveyor belts.
 Automatic work order triggering and spare parts provisioning significantly reduced unplanned downtime; manual interventions per incident dropped by more than half.
-However, data origin was initially patchy because sensor IDs were not consistently matched with asset IDs.
+However, the data origin initially remained patchy because sensor IDs were not consistently matched with asset IDs.

 3. Selection Process: Requirements, RFP, Demo, and Evaluation

-Requirements work before the RFP
+Requirements Work Before the RFP

-Rule of thumb: Conduct a compact stakeholder workshop (Operations, IT, Purchasing, Compliance) and provide the RFP with a short process-SOP-document (3-6 pages) with two prioritized use cases.
+Rule of thumb: Conduct a compact stakeholder workshop (Operations, IT, Purchasing, Compliance) and provide the RFP with a brief process-SOP-document (3-6 pages) with two prioritized use cases.
 This makes the tender relatively manageable and testable.

 Important trade-off: Very detailed target specifications ensure functional accuracy, but they often block innovative standard functions of the provider.
 Formulate critical requirements bindingly and desirable as evaluation factors.

-Practical RFP and demo roadmap
+Practical RFP and Demo Roadmap

 - Step – Reference Validation: Visit at least one reference with a comparable integration architecture (e.g., SAP + IoT).
-Pay attention to Live Operation, not just Proof-of-Concept.
+Pay attention to Live Operation, not just proof-of-concept.

-- Live work order from report to completion including photo attachment and spare parts booking
+- Live work order from report to completion, including photo attachment and spare parts booking

-- Mobile app: Offline workflow and conflict resolution after re-sync
+- Mobile App: Offline workflow and conflict resolution after re-sync

-- Integration test: new spare parts order to
+- Integration Test: new spare parts order to

-SAP EAMor ERP simulated - BIM Test: Room/Asset Import from a
+SAP EAMor ERP simulated - BIM Test: Room/asset import from a

-- Reporting: Ad-hoc Report on Space Utilization and Export
+- Reporting: Ad-hoc report on space utilization and export

 | Criterion | Weighting | Planon (1-5) | ARCHIBUS (1-5) | FM:Systems (1-5) | Note |